Accelerated Bachelor's/J.D. Program

 Accelerated Program Info Sessions

-We are hosting four online information sessions in Fall 2020 to answer your questions about the Accelerated Bachelor's/J.D. for Penn State students.
+We host online information sessions to answer your questions about the Accelerated Bachelor's/J.D. for Penn State students.
 Prospective applicants and advisors are encouraged to attend.

 Applicants must be an undergraduate student in good standing at Penn State University who have earned at least 60 undergraduate credits.
 Not all credits must be from Penn State.